Azure/azure-sdk/docs/android/design.md

 #### Event handling

 Android applications commonly need to react to events from the UI or service.
-The following guidelines apply to SDKs that expose events to the customer.
+The following guidelines apply to client libraries that provide APIs to handle events.

-##### Handlers
+##### Event Handlers

 {% include requirement/MUST id="android-event-unicast-handler" %} declare unicast event handlers as functional interfaces that use the `@FunctionalInterface` annotation.